 Not long ago I posted Profiles in Tremendousness round 1, which borrowed an idea from the Daily Show to identify some of the non-rockstars I’ve encountered in my own experiences of mental health care.
 In round 2, I’m going to touch on some of the anti-superstars I’ve encountered in my work as a mental health nurse.

 If I was the next clinician to see these women, they would tell me how confused and distressed they were, because BPD didn’t sound at all like what they were experiencing (which it wasn’t).
 I’d try to shift focus onto how DBT has useful skills for anyone with mood regulation difficulties (which is true, but not why Kevin was recommending it), and bite my tongue to keep myself from telling them that Kevin was an idiot.
 One of his go-to’s for evaluating whether someone was seriously ill or not was the “bus stop test”, i.e. if you were standing at a bus stop next to them would you be able to tell they’re mentally ill.
 Cue disgusted eye roll now.
 And if he was unhappy with a client’s behaviour, he would “read them the riot act”, whatever that meant.

 While a lot of mental health nurses are very knowledgeable about psychiatric medications, some are frighteningly clueless or prejudiced.
 Kevin referred to clozapine as “poison”, while Janet was firmly anti-medication across the board.
 Karen made medication recommendations to clients despite having astonishingly little knowledge about those same medications.

-Brent was a big fan of CBT.
+Brent was a big fan of cognitive behavioural therapy (CBT).
 Which would have been great if he actually knew what CBT involved.
 He believed that CBT involved distracting yourself from your thoughts.
 End of story.
 And this one-trick pony would be trotted out for almost every client.
 His other standard recommendation was that clients read Eckhart Tolle’s The Power of Now.
 I won’t deny that it has some good bits, but there’s also some stuff that’s pretty out there.
 Brent actually agreed with me on that, but didn’t bother tacking this bit of information on when he made the recommendation to clients.